karim-khaled-taha/PIC_Microcontroller_Projects_in_C_Basic/README.md

 Completing these projects provided hands-on experience with microcontroller programming and hardware interfacing.
 Through these projects, I gained a deeper understanding of embedded systems, which will serve as a strong foundation for future projects in this field.

----

-## License
-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.